zephyrproject-rtos/zephyr/doc/services/device_mgmt/ec_host_cmd.rst

 .. image:: ec_host_cmd.png
    :align: center

-SHI (Serial Host Interface) is different to this because it is used olny for communication with a host.
+SHI (Serial Host Interface) is different to this because it is used only for communication with a host.
 SHI does not have API itself, thus the backend and peripheral driver layers are combined into one backend layer.